 Ham or amateur radios are not the only types of radio that you can use for communication.
 However, a lot of preppers and survivalists prefer to use ham when dealing with or preparing for emergencies.
-It seems to be an incredible choice for survival purposes considering its excellent power, flexibility, and range.
+They are good choice for survival purposes considering its excellent power, flexibility, and range.

-There are several reasons why ham radio seems to be the top choice of many survivalists – one of which is that it lets you communicate anywhere in the world.
-This means that no matter where you are, whether you are in a desert or on top of a mountain, you can use the radio for communication purposes.
+There are several reasons why ham radio seems to be the top choice of many survivalists – one of which is that allow you to communicate anywhere in the world.
+No cell tower or networks needed.
+Whether you are in a desert or on top of a mountain, you can use the radio for communication purposes.

 You will also find ham radio useful in case of emergencies.
-It is because those who operate it can easily coordinate and organize rescue and supply missions during any failure of communication.
-It is also the only choice in case you intend to talk and listen to the emergency service providers in your locality.
+Others who operate ham can easily coordinate and organize rescue and supply missions during an emergency.

 Another reason why handheld ham radio is a good choice for survivalists is that it has a wide range of frequency.
-Unlike other types of radio, it does not seem to become quite crowded.
-It also makes use of HF (high-frequency) bands that are considered as the best during SHTF situations or emergencies.
+Unlike other types of radio, the frequencies tend to be less crowded, while making use of HF (high-frequency) bands that are considered as the best during SHTF situations or emergencies.

-It is because this allows anyone to reach several hundreds of miles with ease.
+The bands allow users to broadcast out to several hundreds of miles with ease.
 This is possible without having to rely on anyone or anything.
-Ham radio also boasts of its better range in comparison to the others.

 Furthermore, it boasts of more power that usually goes around 5 to 8 watts with their base stations reaching up to a max of 1,500 watts.
 This makes it different from other forms that tend to be limited to only 0.5 to 4 watts.

-Technician License – It is an entry-level license that provides access to all frequencies that go beyond 30 MHz as well as other HF band privileges.
-This license works for both local and domestic communication and you can obtain it after you pass one examination.
+Technician License – This is an entry-level license that provides access to all frequencies that go beyond 30 MHz as well as other HF band privileges.
+This license works for both local and domestic communication and you can obtain it after you pass the first test.

-Once you have obtained a license to operate a ham radio, you can start shopping for one.
-However, you can’t just buy any ham radio introduced to you without figuring out if it is truly worth the money and if it does a pretty good job for its intended purpose.
-Your goal is to look for a high-quality device.
+Once you have obtained a license to operate a ham radio, you can start shopping for equipment.
+However, you can’t just buy any old ham radio without analyzing your needs and goals.

 Two of the most vital factors to consider are price and portability.
-However, you can also find other factors that can help you get the kind of experience you wish to enjoy from utilizing it.
+However, you can also find other factors that will help elevate your ham experience.
 Some of the most vital factors are the following:

 Frequency – Keep in mind that the specific frequency you are allowed to use legally is dependent on the license that you got.
 With that in mind, you also need to examine the specific bands a specific ham radio can legally access before your final purchase.

-If you are a beginner, you may want to find a ham radio, which can access UHF and VHF bands.
-It is because they need lower power than HF bands.
-Also, note that it is not that important to go for HF frequencies, especially if you do not prefer more improved capabilities and if you lack the required license for it.
+If you are a beginner, you may want to find a ham radio which can access UHF and VHF bands, because they need lower power than HF bands.
+Also, note that it is not that important to go for HF frequencies, especially if you do not need enhanced capabilities and/or if you lack the required license for it.

 Power – Spend time assessing the power of a specific ham radio before buying, too.
-Note that while the majority of handheld ham radios have a 5-watt power limit, you can still find those with a higher power.
-In most cases, a 5-watt power is enough.
+Note that while the majority of handheld ham radios have a 5-watt power limit, you can find units a higher power.
+In most cases, 5-watts is enough.

-However, it is beneficial to buy radios featuring low and high power settings.
-It would be much better if you can adjust the power manually based on your specific needs.
-That way, you can enjoy some benefits – one of which is saving battery whenever necessary.
+Consider radios that feature both low and high power settings.
+It’s good to be able to adjust the power manually based on your specific needs.
+One benefit of this is so you can save battery whenever necessary.

 Band – Generally, you will need a 2-meter ham band for communication purposes during emergencies.
 You may also want to take advantage of the 440 MHz band.
 Aside from checking the band itself, it is also advisable to assess band-related features – one of which is the dual-band.
 With the help of this feature, you can keep track of two frequencies simultaneously.

-Another feature related to the band you have to carefully assess is the general coverage.
+Another feature related to the band is you should carefully assess the general coverage.
 One advantage of having this feature is that it gives you the chance to not only make use of the ham radio band but also collect frequencies from TV, AM, and FM.
 Other advanced features you have to look for are CW and SSB.

-Programmability – It also helps to look for a handheld ham radio with a programmable feature.
+Programmability – Look for a handheld ham radio with a programmable feature.
 It would be a great advantage if you can program the radio based on your preferences and requirements.
 If possible, it should let you program it manually using software.

 Apart from the already mentioned factors, it is also advisable to assess the ham radio’s backlit display, memory slots, and user’s manual.
-All these factors and features will have a say on your overall experience when using the ham radio so make sure to consider them before making your choice.
+All these factors and features will have a say on your overall experience so be sure to consider them, also.